Temple is dedicated to providing academic pathways to college for Philadelphia high school students.

 admit selected students in cohorts for focused campus advising and mentoring, and

 award scholarships that cover full tuition at Temple.

 Fifty high school students will be selected for a dual enrollment program—a free Temple course that students complete during their senior year of high school.
 From those 50 students, 20–25 high school students will be selected to become Cecil B. Moore Scholars and attend a summer bridge program before enrolling as first-year students in the fall.

 Prepare for Cecil B. Moore Scholars Consideration

-The next Prepare for Cecil B. Moore Scholars Consideration information sessions will be held on Tuesday, Sept.
-28 so students can learn more about the Cecil B. Moore Scholars Program consideration process.
-During these hour-long sessions we will share important tips for students about communication, deadlines and advocacy.
+Temple offers information sessions on selected dates so students can learn more about the Cecil B. Moore Scholars Program consideration process.
+During these sessions we will share important tips for students about communication, deadlines and advocacy.
 Students, parents, counselors and school leaders are welcome to attend.

 Please check back soon for upcoming dates and registration information.